-- In the Name field, type an appropriate name, such as Add Content Type. - · From the Type/Action menus, select Cache and Set. - In the Destination field type http://http.content-Type. - In the Source field type the content type you want match, such as ["application/javascript; charset=utf-8"]. - From the Ignore if Set menu, select No. - In the Priority field, type 10. - 8.
+- 7. Fill out the New Header window as follows: - In the Name field, type an appropriate name, such as Add Content Type. - · From the Type/Action menus, select Cache and Set. - In the Destination field type http.Content-Type. - In the Source field type the content type you want match, such as ["application/javascript; charset=utf-8"]. - · From the Ignore if Set menu, select No. - In the Priority field, type 10. - 8.
 Click the Create button.
 A new header appears in the Headers area of the Content section.